Astronomy Essentials

 Signs of the September equinox in nature

-The knowledge that summer is gone – and winter is coming – is everywhere now, on the northern half of Earth’s globe.
-Indeed, if you live in the Northern Hemisphere, you can easily notice the later dawns and earlier sunsets.
-Also, notice the arc of the sun across the sky each day.
-You’ll find it’s shifting toward the south.
-In like manner, birds and butterflies are migrating southward, too, along with the path of the sun.
+The signs that summer is gone – and winter is coming – are everywhere now on the northern half of Earth’s globe.
+In the Northern Hemisphere, dawn comes later, and sunset earlier.
+Also, notice the arc of the sun across the sky.
+It’s shifting southward now.
+And birds and butterflies are migrating south, along with the path of the sun.

 All around us, trees and plants are ending this year’s cycle of growth.
-Perhaps they are responding with glorious autumn leaves, or a last burst of bloom before winter comes.
+Perhaps they’re responding with glorious autumn leaves, or a last burst of bloom before winter comes.

-In the night sky, Fomalhaut – the Autumn Star – is making its way across the heavens each night.
+In the night sky, Fomalhaut – our Autumn Star – is making its way across the heavens each night.

 Read: Year’s fastest sunsets at equinox